Workforce profile

 4.2 Due regard to the aims of the duty in decision-making

-Equality Impact Assessments (EIAs) are carried out on all employment-related policies and procedures and general employment issues are discussed with Unison.
+Equality Impact Assessments (EIAs) are carried out on all employment-related policies and procedures and general employment issues are discussed with the Trades Unions.

 4.3 Staff complaints